 Lantz and Dave found Brian’s heroin spoon and needle in the bathroom upstairs.
 Somehow, the deputies had missed them.

-And then Lantz realized Brian was still logged into Facebook messenger on the old phone of his.
+And then Lantz realized Brian was still logged into Facebook Messenger on the old phone of his.
 Looking through his Facebook messages, he saw Brian had messaged a guy to order heroin.
 Lantz contacted the sheriff’s deputies and told them he had the heroin spoon and messages from the dealer that sold Brian the heroin.
 “They weren’t interested,” Lantz told me.
 “They told us to throw away the heroin spoon.
 I told them what happened, that there was a message from the guy he bought the drugs from.”
 The sheriff’s office never followed up.

 I ended up finding the person who claims to have sold Brian the heroin.